Privacy Policy

 Personal information: Recorded information about an identifiable individual, including:

-1. information relating to the race, national or ethnic origin, colour, religion, age, sex, sexual orientation or marital or family status of the individual;
+1. information relating to the race, national or ethnic origin, colour, religion, age, sex, gender, sexual orientation or marital or family status of the individual;

 2. information relating to the education or the medical, psychiatric, psychological, criminal or employment history of the individual or information relating to financial transactions in which the individual has been involved;